AlekLima/Gympass-Solid-main/README.md

 Uses in-memory repos to isolate logic from the database.
 Smart.

-You’re doing TDD right: write a test, watch it fail, build just enough to make it pass.
+ doing TDD right: write a test, watch it fail, build just enough to make it pass.
 Then cry a little.
 Then refactor.

 🔥 Key Concepts Practiced
 SOLID Principles (especially Dependency Inversion and Single Responsibility)